One of the best exercises for you, whether you’re trying to build muscle or lose weight (or both) HAS to be the squat.

 If you spend all day every day sitting in a desk chair, this might be you.

 If you want us to help you fix your squat depth and start getting stronger, that’s what we’re here for!

 #1) Find your squat rack!
 It’ll look something like this, with an unattached barbell:

 A. Squat Stand:

-B. Power Cage/Squat Rack
+B. Power Cage/Squat Rack:

 C. Half Rack (Least favorite*):

 *I don’t like Half-racks without adjustable safety bars – if you want to squat deep the barbell might hit the immovable bars!
 Not cool.
-Aim for the A or B options if you have the option!
+Aim for the A or B options if you have the choice!